axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 Portal Developer Guide provides information to set up, configure, customize Portal so that it could fit customer need.

-The Individual Dashboard for Axon Ivy Portal 9.3 refers to :ref:`introduction-new-and-note-worthy-9.3`.
+The Individual Dashboard for |axon-ivy| Portal 9.3 refers to :ref:`introduction-new-and-note-worthy-9.3`.

 - Customizable Dashboard
 - Default Widgets
 - Custom Widgets
 - Adjustable Look for Process List

-More UX for Axon Ivy Portal 9.2, refer to :ref:`introduction-new-and-note-worthy-9.2`.
+More UX for |axon-ivy| Portal 9.2, refer to :ref:`introduction-new-and-note-worthy-9.2`.

 - Enhanced forgot password features
 - Simplified tasks and cases export